rails/rails/guides/source/active_record_validations_callbacks.md

 ### Combining validation conditions

 On the other hand, when multiple conditions define whether or not a validation should happen, an `Array` can be used.
-Moreover, you can apply both `:if:` and `:unless` to the same validation.
+Moreover, you can apply both `:if` and `:unless` to the same validation.

 ```ruby
 class Computer < ActiveRecord::Base